npr99/URSC645/Admin/URSC645_FileNaming.md

 HRRC\_FoodRetailForm\_2018-01-26

-The goal of descriptive name is to reduce a future user&#39;s need to click on the file and open it.
+The goal of descriptive name is to reduce a future user's need to click on the file and open it.
 Hopefully the contents are described enough to help identify what is inside the file.

-## Filename Part 3 - Version Control
+## Filename Part 4 - Version Control

 The example above includes the third part of the filename, the date.
 The date in the format year, month, date (YYYY-MM-DD) follows an international standard (ISO 8601).